-There are three categories of admissions to the Graduate School in the liberal arts at IUPUI: admission to pursue a degree program (currently limited to history), admission to take courses in a single department or program as a special student, and admission to take courses from more than one department as a continuing nondegree student.
-Visiting students who are formally enrolled in the degree programs of an accredited graduate sch36may also be admitted for limited term enrollments.
-Each of these admission categories is described below; information and application forms may be obtained from the Associate Dean for Graduate Studies, 441 Cavanaugh Hall (274-8305).
-Special and non-degree graduate students may be advised by the School of Liberal Arts or by the general campus office for nondegree graduate students.
+There are three categories of admissions to the Graduate School in the liberal arts at IUPUI: admission to pursue a degree program (currently limited to history), admission to take courses in a single department or program as a special student, and admission to take courses from more than one department as a continuing non-degree student.
+Visiting students who are formally enrolled in the degree programs of an accredited graduate school may also be admitted for limited term enrollments.
+Each of these admission categories is described below; information and application forms may be obtained from the associate dean for academic affairs, Cavanaugh Hall 441 (317-274-8305).
+Special and nondegree graduate students may be advised by the School of Liberal Arts or by the general campus office for nondegree graduate students.

 Undergraduate Requirements (all admission categories) The Graduate School will consider applications from students holding baccalaureate degrees from Indiana University or from other accredited four-year collegiate institutions whose requirements are similar to those of Indiana University.
 The Graduate School may admit with deficiencies students who do not meet stated admission criteria.
-At IUPUI, these students are admitted as graduate non-degree students (see below).
+At IUPUI, these students are admitted as graduate nondegree students (see below).
 Students from unaccredited institutions may be admitted as special students for one semester; if their records are then satisfactory and their department, program, or school recommends them, they will be given full standing.
 Ordinarily, a B (3.0) average in an undergraduate major is required for admission to the Graduate School.